CJRockball/CJROCKBALL/README.md

 <br><br>
 My intrest in and usage of programming languages has always been technical and math based.
 For about a decade I used Matlab, becuase universities have access to all the modules.
-In 2015 I wanted an open source calculator I could share, switched to Python and never looked back.
+In 2015 I wanted an open source calculator I could share with colleagues, switched to Python and never looked back.
 <br><br>
 As a scientist my work invovled statistical analysis of machine data and material/device measurements.
 This was mainly done through different hypothesis tests, ANOVA,